JacobEEEGuy005/EOL-Host-Application/docs/ADDING_NEW_TEST_TYPES.md

 #### 1.1 Add to Type Enum

-Locate the `type` property in the schema (around line 13) and add your test type name to the enum array:
+Locate the `type` property in the schema (around line 13 in `schema.json`) and add your test type name to the enum array:

 ```json
 "type": {